01234 589807 | info@buildingtransformation.co.uk

 Leaks

 Leaks can cause several potential problems, the biggest of which is water ingress.
-They can be caused by failing material such as gutters, roofs, and cladding or previous poor maintenance and repairs.
+They can be caused by failing materials such as gutters, roofs, and cladding or previous poor maintenance and repairs.

-Check for any visible leaks both internally and externally.
-This includes leaking gutters, or signs of damp, discolouration, and organic matter in areas where water collects often.
+Check for any visible leaks, both internally and externally.
+This includes leaking gutters or signs of dampness, discolouration, and organic matter in areas where water collects often.
 Detailed leak investigations should always be carried out by a trained professional, especially when it is being carried out at height.

 Staining